• Skip to primary navigation

 Jump to Recipe

 This is my favorite way to eat Smoked Salmon Salad, a popular Russian Potato Salad.
-Looks like a cake, but it's a layered salad made with beets, potatoes and smoked salmon.
+Looks like a cake, but it's a layered salad made with Roasted Beets, Potatoes and Smoked Salmon and lots of Mayonnaise.
 Served at celebrations like New Years, Christmas, and even weddings.
 Eats like a meal, and so easy to make.

 Shuba Salad is traditionally made with Herring, but I think it tastes even better with Salmon!
 A layered Russian potato salad with beets, carrots, eggs, potatoes, dill and smoked salmon.
 A bright and hearty salad that looks like a cake!
 Especially popular at celebrations like New Years and Christmas.